giditre/loadnet/README.md

 la3_bgp/la3b_policies.sh -G 4 all
 ```

-## LA4 - MPLS

-No additional material about this LA is available on this repo.

-## LA5 - SDN
+## Other LAs

-No additional material about this LA is available on this repo.
+No additional material about the other LAs is available on this repo.